SofterEnginuity/EasyShop/README.md

 ## Challenges:

-- -1 to handle an empty result : prevented me from getting the results I wanted
+- -1 in mySql query to handle an empty result : prevented me from getting the results I wanted
 - trying to meet the same goals as my peers :  phases 3-5
 - tokens and authorization - new concept, was able to implement anyways :)
+- cart item total ( had to dig in to the front end)

 ### Resources